oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 ![](xic.svg)

-From the three traces, the peaks at higher m/z appear shifted to slightly later retention times, consistent with a descending m/z acquisition order.
-While Agilent GC–MS instruments are known to acquire in descending order, plotting prominent ions with widely separated m/z values allows the acquisition order to be inferred empirically when it is not known a priori.
+From the three traces, the peaks at higher m/z appear shifted to slightly later retention times, consistent with a **descending** m/z acquisition order.
+While Agilent GC–MS instruments are known to acquire in descending order, plotting prominent ions with widely separated m/z values allows the acquisition order to be inferred empirically when it is not known *a priori*.
 We next use this information to correct for the intra-scan time shift and align the chromatographic traces.

 ```@example 1
 # Plot the chromatograms of m/z 57, 239, and 408 using shifted retentions